Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 \paragraph{No added noise}

-Figure \ref{fig:set1} displays the evolution of the IS- and KL-divergences along iterations, the columns of $W$ (dictionary matrix) and the rows of $H$ for NMF with IS- and KL-divergences, and DR-NMF with $\Omega = \{0,1\}$ with $r=4$.
-As expected, DR-NMF is able to compute a solution with low IS and KL error, which is not the case of IS-NMF and DR-NMF (in particular, KL-NMF has IS error almost 9 times larger than IS-NMF).
+Figure~\ref{fig:set1} displays the evolution of the \ngi{scaled} IS- and KL-divergences along iterations.
+DR-NMF is able to compute a solution with low IS and KL error, which is not the case of IS-NMF and DR-NMF (in particular, KL-NMF has IS error almost 9 times larger than IS-NMF).

-However, the three solutions generated by IS-NMF, KL-NMF and DR-NMF give a nice separation with similar results for $W$ and $H$.
-The three notes are extracted and a fourth note (last column of $W$ and last row of $H$ in Figure \ref{fig:set1}) is the very first offset of each note in the musical sequence.
-This numerical result makes sense and corresponds to some common mechanical vibration acting in the piano just before triggering a specific note.
-In order to validate the nature of the three-source estimates, Table~\ref{table:mary_peaks} gives the frequency peaks corresponding to the one-lined, two-lined and three-lined octaves obtained by the three NMF solutions (which in this case coincide) compared to equal temperament theoretical values.
-As it can be observed, peaks for the three notes are nicely estimated.
-Furthermore, the activation coefficients (rows of $H$) are coherent with the sequences of the notes.

-Figure~\ref{fig:set2} shows the amplitude spectrogram of the input signal and the reconstructed spectrograms obtained respectively with IS-NMF, KL-NMF and DR-NMF.
-Two regions (low frequency and high frequency) of the spectrograms are also highlighted; see Figures \ref{fig:set2}-(b) and \ref{fig:set2}-(c).
-One can see that DR-NMF takes advantage from IS- and KL-divergences to accurately reconstruct the amplitude spectrogram respectively in the high frequency and low frequency regions, while KL-NMF has a better reconstruction for low frequencies (for which amplitudes are larger) and IS-NMF for high frequencies (for which amplitudes are lower).
+However, the three solutions generated by IS-NMF, KL-NMF and DR-NMF all give a correct separation. \ngi{The reason is that this recording is of good quality hence the noise is rather low.}

 \paragraph{Poisson noise}